whalderman/search-quality-rater-guidelines-tldr/docs/tldr/managers.md

 ### Webpages

-::: tip Every page should be useful.
+::: tip Focus on helping your users.
-If you want a page to be ranked highly, create it with the intention of **helping users**.
+If you want a page to be ranked highly in a given category, focus first and foremost on **helping users** better than the competition.
 :::

 ::: warning Your Money or Your Life (YMYL)